openhab/openhab1-addons/bundles/binding/org.openhab.binding.intertechno/README.md

 If you have an unsupported intertechno device you can fallback to the raw mode

 ```
-{ culintertechno="type=raw;address=FF00FF00;commandOn=FF;commandOff=F0" }
+{ culintertechno="type=raw;commandOn=FF00FF00FF;commandOff=FF00FF00F0" }
 ```

-This configuration allows you to manual specify the base address and the appended on and off command.
+This configuration allows you to manual specify the complete commands to send in either ON or OFF state.